bUnit-dev/bUnit/docs/site/docs/providing-input/passing-parameters-to-components.md

 #### Passing a mix of Razor and HTML to a ChildContent Parameter

-Some times you need to pass multiple different types of content to a ChildContent parameter, e.g. both some Markup and and a component.
+Some times you need to pass multiple different types of content to a ChildContent parameter, e.g. both some markup and a component.
 This can be done in the following way:

 # [C# test code](#tab/csharp)

 [!code-csharp[](../../../samples/tests/xunit/AllKindsOfParamsTest.cs#L126-L146)]

-Passing a mix of markup and components to a `ChildContent` parameter is simply done by calling the <xref:Bunit.ComponentParameterCollectionBuilder`1>'s `AddChildContent()` methods or using the `ChildContent()` factory methods in <xref:Bunit.ComponentParameterFactory>, as seen here.
+Passing a mix of markup and components to a `ChildContent` parameter is done by simply calling the <xref:Bunit.ComponentParameterCollectionBuilder`1>'s `AddChildContent()` methods or using the `ChildContent()` factory methods in <xref:Bunit.ComponentParameterFactory>, as seen here.

 # [Razor test code](#tab/razor)